 - The Platinum Card® from American Express (review) has a $695 annual fee (Rates & Fees), though offers lots of great benefits that help offset that.
 While only the primary cardmember gets most of the credits, authorized users get lots of perks as well, including access to the full airport lounge program.
-Best of all, adding three authorized users costs $175, which means you’re potentially paying under $60 per person for all those benefits (Rates & Fees).
+Each authorized user will cost $195 (Rates & Fees).

 - The Chase Sapphire Reserve® (review) has a $550 annual fee, and offers a $300 annual travel credit, a Priority Pass membership, and 3x points on dining and travel.
 You can add authorized users for $75 each, and they get Priority Pass memberships and earn 3x points on dining and travel as well.

-- The Citi® / AAdvantage® Executive World Elite Mastercard® (review) has a $450 annual fee and offers an Admirals Club membership.
-What makes this card unique is that you can add up to 10 authorized users at no extra cost, and each of them gets Admirals Club access as well.
+- The Citi® / AAdvantage® Executive World Elite Mastercard® (review) has a $595 annual fee and offers an Admirals Club membership.
+What makes this card unique is that you can add authorized users at $175 (total) for the first 3, and then you’ll pay $175 for each additional authorized user.
+Each of them gets Admirals Club access as well.
 So generally it makes more sense to add authorized users rather than have multiple people hold onto the card.